 Richard Elgar has been with the Foley Institute since 2006.

 He received his MA in Political Science from Washington State University in 2010, and is currently enrolled part-time in that department’s Ph.D. program.
-He also received a Post Graduate Certificate in Education from the University of Cambridge in 1998, and a BA (Hons) from the University of Ulster in 1988.
+His research focuses on economic and gender inequality in Latin America.
+He also serves as the Executive Director of the Pacific Northwest Political Science Association.